radekdymacz/radekdymacz/docs/agentic/overview.md

 ---
 layout: agentic
-title: Architecture and Concepts
+title: Architecture Overview
-description: Architecture and Concepts documentation for Agentic Framework
+description: Architecture and key concepts of the Agentic Framework
 ---

 # Architecture and Concepts